At a strapping and athletic 6’3”, 240 lbs., Ryan Langdon is kind of hard to miss.

-But when you hear the first few notes of his first singles “Leave Me Right,” and “She Knows It” you’ll notice there’s something else about this Niagara Falls, Ontario-based country singer that’s hard to miss… His booming baritone.
+But when you hear the first few notes of his brand new single, the up-tempo stomper “Lit In The Sticks,” you’ll notice there’s something else about this 2019 CMAO Rising Star nominee and Niagara Falls, Ontario-based country singer that’s hard to miss… His booming baritone and stadium-sized voice.

 Now the road work begins………